-Our caucus was heavily engaged throughout the 2017 State Legislative Session working to pass several of the Party’s Primary bills including SB 1129 SD2 “Medical Aid in Dying.”
+Our caucus was heavily engaged throughout the 2017 State Legislative Session working to pass several bills contained in the 2017 DPH Legislative Package including “Medical Aid in Dying,” Senate Bill 1129 SD2.
 After a decade without a serious hearing, our bill quickly passed the Senate Health and Judiciary Committees and then the full Senate with only two “no” votes.
 Our bill was then heard but “deferred” until 2018 by the House Health Committee.
-NOTE: You may view the entire House Health Committee hearing HERE
+NOTE: You may view the entire 2017 House Health Committee hearing HERE.

 The good new is, we do not need to start all over in 2018 and will pick up exactly where we left off with the House Health Committee.
-Mahalo to the literally hundreds of Party and unaffiliated community supporters who worked to get it this far, this fast.
+Mahalo to the many Party members and other community supporters who worked to get it this far, this fast.
 We could never have done this without your dedication, commitment and hard work.
 More on Medical Aid In Dying HERE.

-We’ve been working since the 2017 legislative session in May 5th to network with other supportive organizations re senior issues including the Kokua Council of Seniors and the Kupuna Caucus of the Hawai`i State Legislature and we will be well positioned to act on other issues important to Hawaii’s kupuna during the 2018 Legislative Session — including Medical Aid In Dying; Death With Dignity.
+We’ve been working since the 2017 legislative session ended on May 5th to network with other supportive organizations re senior issues including the Kokua Council of Seniors and the Kupuna Caucus of the Hawai`i State Legislature and with your help we will be well positioned to act on other issues important to Hawaii’s kupuna and their extended families during the 2018 Legislative Session — including Medical Aid In Dying; Death With Dignity.

-Now in our 2nd year, Navigating The Journey is a live weekly broadcast on Think Tech Hawaii with host, our own Marsha Joyner.
-Our 11:30 am Wednesday show routinely presents the latest local political news and explores eldercare including the options and choices of end-of-life issues from religious, cultural, medical and legal perspectives.
-The shows are archived on line HERE.
+Now in our 2nd year, Navigating The Journey is a live weekly broadcast on Think Tech Hawaii hosted by our own Marsha Joyner.
+Our 11:30 am Wednesday show routinely presents the latest local political news and explores eldercare including the options and choices of end-of-life issues.
+After the live broadcast, our shows are archived on line HERE.